docker-library/docs/xwiki/content.md

 -	Install Git and run `git clone https://github.com/xwiki-contrib/docker-xwiki.git` or download the sources from the GitHub UI.
 Then go to the directory corresponding to the docker tag you wish to use.
 For example: `cd 8/mysql-tomcat`
 	-	The `8/mysql-tomcat` directory will get you the latest released XWiki version of the 8.x cycle running on Tomcat and for MySQL.
+	-	The `8/postgres-tomcat` directory will get you the latest released XWiki version of the 8.x cycle running on Tomcat and for MySQL.
 	-	The `9/mysql-tomcat` directory will get you the latest released XWiki version of the 9.x cycle running on Tomcat and for MySQL.
 	-	etc.
 -	Run `docker-compose up`